-The AOO expect to be meaningfully engaged by the Ministry on the 10 -year Review of the ESA and these comments are to be treated as preliminary until such as time that the Ministry has arranged to meet with the AOO to discuss our concerns in depth.
-More specifically, we expect the Government of Ontario to take progressive steps towards enhancing the involvement of Indigenous knowledge holders and land users through meaningful integration of TEK and collaboration with Indigenous guardians in SAR recovery efforts across the province, and especially within the Algonquins of Ontario Settlement Area.
+As First Nations putting forward these comments, we fully expect to be continually engaged and informed in Species at Risk recovery efforts.
+More specifically, we expect the Province of Ontario to take progressive steps towards enhancing the involvement of Indigenous knowledge holders and land users through meaningful integration of TEK and collaboration with Indigenous guardians in SAR recovery efforts across the province, but especially within our Traditional Territories.
 Given the unique connection we have to our lands and waters, and the species that inhabit them, we are well positioned to collaborate with Ontario to enhance SAR recovery efforts.
-Ontario must continually engage and inform the AOO in Species at Risk recovery efforts.

-The AOO expect that these comments will be thoughtfully considered and we look forward to meeting with MECP to commence a more effective dialogue on the involvement of the AOO in Species at Risk protection and recovery efforts across Ontario.
+We expect these comments will be thoughtfully considered and look forward to an ongoing dialogue on the involvement of First Nations peoples in Species at Risk protection and recovery efforts across Ontario.